woocommerce/woocommerce-blocks/docs/templates/README.md

 ## Overview

-At the highest level, WooCommerce Block Templates are a collection of WooCommere core templates that are available in the WordPress Full Site Editing feature introduced as part of WordPress 5.9.
-Enabling you to customize these templates with blocks via the Site Editor.
+At the highest level, WooCommerce Block Templates are a collection of WooCommerce core templates that are made available in the WordPress Full Site Editing experience introduced as part of WordPress 5.9, enabling you to customize these templates with blocks via the Site Editor.

-You can read more about the Full Site Editing (FSE) feature [here](https://developer.wordpress.org/block-editor/getting-started/full-site-editing/).
+You can read more about the Full Site Editing (FSE) experience [here](https://developer.wordpress.org/block-editor/getting-started/full-site-editing/).

 ### Requirements